What is The National Trust?

 A Chairman is also appointed from among the above membership.

-Managed by a Chief Executive Officer, the day to day activities of the agency are undertaken by the following officers:
+Managed by a Chief Executive Officer and staff members who undertake the day-to-day activities of the agency in the following departments.